Search

 Configuration file

 The configuration file format is based on Hitch’s config file.
-If you have an existing Hitch configuration file, this can be passed to Varnish and should work out of the box.
+If you have an existing Hitch configuration file, this can be passed to Varnish and should work out of the box with the -A argument.
+For example:

 Note: Varnish currently implements a subset of the settings available in Hitch.
 Not yet implemented configuration settings will be ignored.